 UIApplicationMain function within an autorelease pool.

-@autoreleasepool statement is there to support memory management for your app.
-Automatic Reference Counting (ARC) makes memory management straightforward by getting the compiler to do the work of keeping track of who owns an object;
+@autoreleasepool statement supports memory management for your app.
+Automatic Reference Counting (ARC) makes memory management straightforward by getting the compiler to keep track of who owns an object;

 @autoreleasepool is part of the memory management infrastructure.